-The best body scrub
+Best body scrub

 Many people prefer body scrubs with a pleasant scent, but you’re better off choosing a formula that uses natural fragrances rather than synthetic.
 Those scented with artificial fragrances can cause irritation for sensitive skin, leading to more dryness and itching.

-For a basic body scrub that uses salt or coarse sugar, expect to pay $4-$18.
-If you want a finer scrub with sugar or coffee grounds that exfoliates more gently and hydrates the skin, you can spend $13-$36.
-For an extra-fine, sugar-based body scrub with hydrating ingredients, you can pay $36-$60.
+For a basic body scrub that uses salt, nut shells or coarse sugar, expect to pay $4-$18.
+A finer scrub with sugar or coffee grounds that exfoliates more gently and hydrates the skin costs $13-$36.
+An extra-fine, sugar-based body scrub with hydrating ingredients runs $36-$60.

 Body scrub FAQ